by A.W. Nelson and C.E. Swift *(9/20)

 Prepare rose beds or planting holes prior to receiving the roses.
 If bare root and packaged plants appear dry when they are received, soak them in a bucket of water overnight.
 Do not leave them in water for more than 24 hours.

 If planting in a previously prepared bed, dig the hole so it accommodates the root system, usually about 18-24 inches in diameter and 14-18 inches deep.
 If the roses are planted in soil that has not been prepared in advance, dig the hole at least that large.
-If the soil is compacted or needs improving, the planting hole may be as large as 36 inches in diameter and 18 inches deep.
+If the soil is compacted or needs improving, the planting hole may be as large as 36 inches in diameter and 18 inches deep (See Figure 1).

 If the subsoil in the bottom of the planting hole or rose bed is heavy clay, it may be desirable to replace a portion of this subsoil with peat moss or compost.
-Thoroughly mix the peat moss or compost (equal in volume to no more than one-third of the kept soil) with the good soil (See Figure 1).
+Thoroughly mix the peat moss or compost (equal in volume to no more than one-third of the kept soil) with the good soil.

 Never allow the plants to dry out.
 Roses may be kept in a bucket of water while the hole is being prepared.
 When the hole is ready, prepare the plant by pruning any damaged or broken roots.
 Excessively long roots may be shortened, but leave 8 to 10 inches of healthy root if possible.

-While planting, support the plant so the bud union is at or slightly below ground level.
+Support the plant by placing it on a small mound of amended soil, spreading the roots out into the planting hole.
+Budded roses need to be planted so that the bud union is 3 to 4 inches below ground level.
+Own root roses need to be planted 2 inches below ground level.
 Do not pack the soil around the roots.
 Firm with your hands or let water from the hose settle the soil.
-It is important to water deeply at this time, but do not puddle the soil as this tends to separate the soil components (See Figure 2).
+It is important to water deeply at this time, but do not puddle the soil as this tends to separate the soil components.

-Next, cover the entire plant with loose, loamy, moist soil.
+Next, cover the entire plant with loose, loamy, moist soil or a mix of compost and soil, or mulch.
 This will keep the canes from drying out while the root system is being established and will protect the plant from possible frost damage.
-Preventing the canes from drying out is the most important step to take when planting a bare root rose in Colorado because of the dry climate (low humidity) (See Figure 4).
+Preventing the canes from drying out is the most important step to take when planting a bare root rose in Colorado because of the dry climate (low humidity) (See Figure 3).
 This cover may be left on from two to seven weeks, depending on the weather, the plant’s progress and the time of planting.
 Watch the progress of the plant by exposing the tips of the canes.
 Be careful when removing the soil from around the canes to avoid damage to the new, tender growth.
 Water from a garden hose may be the best way to remove this cover.